Famous/framework/introduction.md

 #### Declarative composition

 Because BEST is an architecture for scene-graph applications (for example, [Famous](http://famous.org)), and since every BEST module's scene graph is described by a declarative tree, composing and extending scenes is as easy as copying and pasting a line of code.
-Consider this snippet, in which a developer has placed a carousel, a video, and a accordion list into three-column layout.
+Consider this snippet, in which a developer has placed a carousel, a video, and an accordion list into three-column layout.
 Any of these components could be trivially replaced by another one.

     <layout-3-col>
         <col> <carousel> ... </carousel> </col>